The art of coffee tasting

 One way to enhance your L'OR experience is to preheat your cups before adding the coffee.

 If you'd like to explore the taste landscape in your cup of L'OR coffee, it's best to do it immediately after it's been prepared because the most subtle aromas are the most volatile and may change or disappear over time.

 Brew, then pour straight into your cup.
 Breathe in deeply two or three times above the cup to get a sense of the aromas.

 Did you know?

 The sense of smell is one of the most important senses for becoming a coffee expert.
 In fact, 80% of the aromas are detected by your nose.
-Nearly 2000 components participate in creating the aroma of your coffee.
+Nearly 2000 different elements make up the aroma of your coffee.

-To avoid saturating your palate, take small mouthfuls.
-Swill the coffee around your mouth for 5 to 10 seconds before swallowing it.
-Therefore, every part of your tongue and your palate can detect the intensity of the different aromas.
+Take small sips, so you don't over-saturate your palette.
+Swill the coffee around in your mouth for 5 to 10 seconds before swallowing it so every part of your tongue and your palate can detect the intensity of the different aromas.